ktjkc/reflextrust/paper/reflextrust-core.md

 ## 1. Why ReflexTrust?

-LLMs don’t just answer prompts — they adapt to context, tone, and trust.
-Yet most frameworks treat prompts as isolated events, overlooking how behavior shifts across turns.
+Most LLM frameworks treat prompts as isolated events.
+But model behavior shifts across sessions — depending on user tone, history, and trust.

 ### 📌 The Gap:
 > No operational model explains how LLMs form behavioral decisions based on evolving user dynamics.
 > Without such a model, inconsistencies appear random — not as the structured outcome of modulation.

-> ReflexTrust reframes LLMs as relational systems — responding not only to input, but to interaction patterns.
+> ReflexTrust reframes LLMs as relational systems, where response behavior reflects the dialogue trajectory — not just prompt content.

 🛠 **ReflexTrust addresses this** by modeling adaptive response behavior across three semantic layers:

-- **Meta** tracks trust across the session
+- **Meta** tracks evolving trust across the session
 - **Evaluative** interprets intent, tone, and alignment
-- **Modulation** shapes ethical framing and expressive depth.
+- **Modulation** Enacts trust-modulated output strategy

 This layered view offers both a behavioral theory and a practical lens to interpret model responses in context.